d2l-ai/d2l-en/STYLE_GUIDE.md

 ## In General

-- Be precise, consistent, engaging, and pragmatic
+* Be clear, engaging, pragmatic, and consistent

 ## Text